 What day is Ringling Museum free?

-On Mondays, the public can visit the Museum of Art and the gardens for free.
+The public can visit the Museum of Art and the gardens on Mondays for free.
 The inside of the Mansion is always a ticket-only entry.

 Are The Ringling Museum and Ringling Gallery of Art worth it?

 The Ringling Museum is made up of 31 galleries.
-People that are into art and history would enjoy the tour of the museum.
+People who are into art and history would enjoy the museum tour.

-The Ringling Mansion, The Ca’ d’Zan is an oasis.
+The Ringling Mansion, The Ca’ d’Zan, is an oasis.
 A building that no one would expect to sit in the Sarasota Bay of Florida, appearing as if it was transported from Italy!
-The site, the gardens, the Museums, and Art galleries are impressive.
+The site, the gardens, the museums, and the art galleries are impressive.
 The Ca’ d’Zan will leave you speechless.